eileenhays/tweet-gen/README.txt

-Markov Tweet Generator, 2017
+Markov Tweet Generator, Nov 2017

-Setup/Installation
+Description:
+Web application that generates pseudo-random tweets using Markov chains created from a Twitter user's tweet history.
+Simply input any Twitter user's screen name and create a new tweet.

+Setup/Installation:

 ### Requirements ###
 	Python 2.7